 Family-Based Recovery ensures that children develop optimally in drug-free, safe and stable homes with their parent(s).

-Integrating in-home, attachment-based parent-child therapy and substance abuse treatment, Family-Based Recovery minimizes children’s risk of abuse and/or neglect, poor developmental outcomes and/or removal due to parental substance abuse.
+Integrating in-home, attachment-based parent-child therapy and substance use treatment, Family-Based Recovery minimizes children’s risk of abuse and/or neglect, poor developmental outcomes and/or removal due to parental substance use.

 Treatment includes 3 in-home visits per week, 2 that target parental sobriety and psychological wellbeing and 1 with the parent and child to strengthen bonding and promote the child’s healthy development.
 Group meetings with parents who are struggling with similar issues are also offered.